purepage/fetch-engines/README.md

 The `FetchEngine` accepts a `FetchEngineOptions` object:

 - `markdown` (`boolean`, default: `false`)
-  - If `true`, the fetched HTML content will be converted to Markdown before being returned in the `html` property of the result.
+  - If `true`, the fetched HTML content will be converted to Markdown.
+The result object's `content` property will contain Markdown, and `contentType` will be `'markdown'`.

 ```typescript
 const mdFetchEngine = new FetchEngine({ markdown: true });